webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 #### 2.1.2 Least Privilege

-Grant minimum necessary permissions:

-**Do:**
-- Start with minimal access
-- Grant additional access as needed
-- Review permissions regularly
-- Revoke unused access promptly

-**Don't:**
-- Give admin access by default
-- Share accounts or credentials
-- Leave inactive accounts active
-- Grant permanent access for temporary needs
+Grant minimum necessary permissions.
+Start with minimal access and grant additional permissions only as needed.
+Review permissions regularly and revoke unused access promptly.

 #### 2.1.3 Secure by Default